Brussels Sprouts with Bacon

 So I started some research and discovered that overcooking Brussels sprouts brings out an unappetizing sulfurous smell, bitterness and dull color (I would suspect the reason for my family’s embargo).
 Armed with that, I decided that quickly sauteing them to a crisp al dente would be a wonderful way to retain their bright, slightly sweet flavor.

-2. Add onions, garlic and butter to bacon drippings and cook over medium-high heat until onions are translucent, about 3-4 minutes.
+- Add the butter, onions, and garlic to the bacon drippings and cook over medium heat until the onions are softened and beginning to color, about 3-4 minutes.